Lyodra: Musical style and voice

 Critics have described Lyodra as a powerhouse in terms of vocals, with Salman Achmad of Hai writing that Lyodra "has the power of a voice to reach high notes" and "her vocal character is very strong".
 Diana Rafikasari from Sindonews described Lyodra as a singer who is "very capable of processing slow tempo songs".
-Meanwhile, the official website for the children's music group Di Atas Rata Rata 2 has stated Lyodra's vocal character as "strong in bringing powerful pop songs".
+Lyodra's ability to sing with the whistle register was found to be self-taught as far back as junior high, where she had imitated Mariah Carey's use of the whistle register in the song "O Holy Night".
+She has admitted experiencing damage to her vocal cords in 2016 due to excessive singing using the whistle register.
+Stylistically, she was noted to have adopted Beyoncé's hoarse voice in her single "Mengapa Kita Terlanjur Mencinta".